ljeng/cheat-sheet/large-scale-design/system-design.md

 - Dijkstra's
 - A*

-This 'traverser' concept is new in TinkerPop3, providing the means by which steps remain stateless.
+This "traverser" concept is new in TinkerPop3, providing the means by which steps remain stateless.
 A traverser maintains all the metadata about the traversal – how many times the traverser has gone through a loop, path history, the current object, etc. Path calculation is costly in terms of space.
 The traverser stores an array of previously visited objects.
 Thus, a traversal strategy analyzes whether path metadata is required.
 If not, path calculations are turned off.
 Never rely on the iteration order in TinkerPop3 traversals.
 Even within a release, traversal optimizations may alter the flow.

 [Cypher](https://neo4j.com/docs/2.0.0/cypher-query-lang.html), a powerful declarative query language, queries the graph.
 [TinkerPop3's `GraphTraversal` JavaDoc](https://tinkerpop.apache.org/javadocs/3.4.6/core/org/apache/tinkerpop/gremlin/process/traversal/dsl/graph/GraphTraversal.html) lists all steps and their descriptions.
 The [Gremlin Console](https://tinkerpop.apache.org/docs/3.2.3/reference/#gremlin-console) can be used for these steps.